rmrt1n/rmrt1n.github.io/src/articles/clojure-fly/clojure-fly.md

 ```
 {% endcode %}

 Now we have a REPL connected to the production app! `rlwrap` is used for [readline](https://en.wikipedia.org/wiki/GNU_Readline) functionality, e.g. up/down arrow keys, vi bindings.
-Of course you can also connect to it from your editor.
+Of course, you can also connect to it from your editor.

 ## Deploy with GitHub Actions